A volunteer activity teaching English to families in the Dominican Republic as part of a Fathom cruise experience

 The Dominican Republic is a beautiful country, but it is also one of the poorest in the Caribbean.
 Unemployment is high.
 With tourism a major industry, English proficiency is one of the largest drivers of employment success.

 Fathom, a new kind of cruise line offering travel with purpose and the opportunity to combine love of travel with a desire to make a difference, has several English programs for travellers to the Dominican Republic to participate in.
 The programs were created in partnership with Entrena, an organization which has worked in the Dominican Republic for over twenty-five years.
 One of the Fathom Impact activities I participated in was the English in the Community program.
+(NOTE: In late May 2017, Fathom sailed its final cruise to the Dominican Republic.
+It is now making Impact activities available to the other brands which are part of Carnival Corporation.)

 A bus drove a group of us from the Amber Cove port near Puerto Plata to a nearby village.
 As the bus entered the narrow streets of the village, we were greeted by smiles and waves from the people we passed.
 (Over the course of our three days in port, I heard several stories about how welcome Fathom was.
 Fellow passengers reported being told what a wonderful thing Fathom was doing by Dominicans they met who were not directly involved in the programs, people they encountered in stores or businesses.
 It was a reminder of how the impact ripples through the entire community.)